DigitalMasterworks/Entropic-Substrate-Theory/README.md

 ---

+## 4. `Turnkey_Replication/` — Automatically Recreate Results with RunAll.sh

+Contains all referenced python scripts in the scalar field paper, required bat files and an sh script that automatically downloads the nsa_v1_0_1.fits file and runs all tests, automatically saving logs, test artifacts and images.

+---

 ## Additional Materials

 Reference notes, exploratory notebooks, and working results are provided for transparency.
 These are not part of the core, validated pipeline.